Accreditations

 BSc (Hons) Psychology/Psychology (combined)

-What you'll Study
+What You'll Study

 Spanish can be studied in a beginner or post A-level set.
-At level 4, you will develop your language skills while exploring societies and cultures across the world where Spanish is spoken.
-At level 5 your Spanish is further applied to real world situations in preparation for living, studying or working abroad.
+In Year 1 (Level 4), you will develop your language skills while exploring societies and cultures across the world where Spanish is spoken.

-Should you choose to do a year abroad, you will have the opportunity to live, study or work in countries where Spanish are spoken.
-You may wish to be a language assistant, find a work placement or attend one of our partner universities.
+In Year 2 (Level 5), your Spanish is further applied to real-world situations in preparation for studying or working abroad.
+Should you choose to do a year abroad, you will have the opportunity to study or work in countries where Spanish is spoken.
+You may wish to be a language assistant, find a work placement or study psychology in Spanish at one of our partner universities.

-At level 6 you will delve deeper into the study of Spanish in its cultural contexts, its application through translation and mediation, and its position in the contemporary world.
+In Year 3 (Level 6), you will delve deeper into the study of Spanish in its cultural contexts, its application through translation and mediation, and its position in the contemporary world.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If, during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This may be supplemented by occasional guest lecturers and speakers.

-All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.
+All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.

-Entry requirements
+Entry Requirements

-120UCAS Points
+112UCAS Points

 UCAS Tariff

-120 points
+112 points

 GCE A Level

-Typical offer – BBC/BBB
+Typical offer – BCC/BBC

 BTEC